 Does a project actually have to be “entitled” to be able to utilize the “as of right” plan?
 Not necessarily.
 If it can be established that there is sufficient evidence that the “as of right plan” would be approvable and the appraiser can document reasons why he feels the plan would be approvable, then the “as of right” plan can be utilized for valuation purposes.

 How much of a factor is the time it takes to complete and sell out a project (Absorption Time)?
 Absorption time frequently has the biggest impact on the value.
 We find that today, this factor alone can discount the retail sales price by as much as 50%.
 A good rule is that any real estate that it is not projected to sell within the first seven years of a project contributes little value to the discounted cash flows and therefore to conservation easement value.

-One way we can improve the absorption pace is to include a variety of product and price.
+One way we can improve the absorption pace is to include a variety of products and prices.
 For example, an appraiser might find that there is limited demand for $100,000 lots and that the market has too much competition, but there would be high demand for larger estate lots in the $400,000 range.
 Merging these two product types could yield a higher absorption and therefore a higher overall value.

-What are other factors an appraiser must take into account when arriving at values before and after the conservation easement is placed.
-Most importantly, the appraiser must have a firm basis for development costs verified by a third party professional, usually a professional engineer.
+What are other factors an appraiser must take into account when arriving at values before and after the conservation easement is placed?
+Most importantly, the appraiser must have a firm basis for development costs verified by a third-party professional, usually a professional engineer.
 In addition, he must take into account the following:

 - Cost of Sales

 - Physical Viability of The Land Plan